rspeer/wiki2text/README.md

 [dumps.wikimedia.org]: https://dumps.wikimedia.org/backup-index.html

+## Why Nim?

+Why is this code written in a fast-moving, emerging programming language?
+It's an adaptation of a Python script that took *days* to run.
+Nim allowed me to keep the understandability of Python but also have the speed of C.

 ## Setup

 wiki2text requires Nim 0.10.3 (currently a development version), or possibly later.
-It should run in 0.10.2, but recent updates to Nim's string allocation will increase its speed dramatically.
+Wikimedia text manages to hit many edge cases of Nim's XML parser, encountering some bugs if you run it on 0.10.2.
+See the [instructions for installing the devel version](http://nim-lang.org/download.html).

-When nim is installed, use this command to compile the fastest possible binary:
+When nim is installed, just run:

-    nim c -d:release wiki2text.nim
+    make

 ## Usage

-Download one of the database dumps from [dumps.wikimedia.org].
+Download one of the database dumps from [dumps.wikimedia.org][].
 The filename you want should be the one of the form `*-pages-articles.xml.bz2`.
 These files can be many gigabytes in size, so you might want to start with a language besides English, with a smaller number of articles.